Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_linking.md

 - Update the current URL without changing the browser history using the `NavigationState` class.

 ##### PageNotifier
-Once we've updated the `NavigationNotifier` class, it's time to introduce the `PageNotifier` class that provides interface for a `page` that uses `PageParametersModel`.
+Once we've updated the `NavigationNotifier` class, it's time to introduce the `PageNotifier` class that provides an interface for a `page` that uses `PageParametersModel`.

 The following code snippet demonstrates the `PageNotifier` interface: